 Introducing

-Intraoperative Hypotension Among Non-Emergent Noncardiac Surgical Cases
+Intraoperative Hypotension (IOH) Among Non-Emergent Noncardiac Surgical Cases

 Intraoperative Hypotension (IOH)